SENCO and SEN Staff

 As part of the school budget, there is a ‘notional’ SEN amount.
 This is used to support children with SEND in a number of ways, for example by giving them access to additional targeted support from teachers or teaching assistants and by providing additional resources.

 Children with SEND in our school will access support additional to that normally available in the classroom.
 They may work with a teacher or a member of our support team in a small group or they may require some 1:1 support to meet their needs.
 The support they receive may take place in the classroom and they may participate in interventions.

-In addition, we use our SEN budget to make adjustments to our school environment as required.
+In addition to staffing, we use our SEN budget to make adjustments to our school environment as required.
 For example, it may be necessary to add handrails to aid mobility or mark steps with coloured paint to aid visually impaired children.
 In our classrooms, children may be provided with aids to help them to write such as sloping seats or boards, or with resources such as different coloured paper or additional access to ICT.